frostime/sy-query-view/README.md

 This is the second column
 }}}

-> The outer border of the double column in the screenshot is my SiYuan code snippet, but the block style is SiYuan's built-in ial syntax
-{: style="background-color: var(--b3-theme-primary-light); font-size: 20px;"}
+> The background color style is specified by SiYuan's built-in ial syntax {: style="background-color: var(--b3-theme-primary-light); font-size: 20px;"}

 `)